lck/odoo-devops-tools/README.md

   boto3==1.35.99
 ```

-In this example, both packages are added to the virtual environment and pinned to the specified versions.
+In this example, both packages are included in the generated dependency set and pinned to the specified versions.

 #### 3.2.
 Override a package with a different one